PanzerKadaver/Hecktelion-Archive-/README.md

 Step A:
 To get your mongodb credential:
-- ssh yourself to your gear (rhc app ssh -a your-app-anme)
+- ssh yourself to your gear (rhc app ssh -a your-app-name)
 - grep mongodb info ('env | grep MONGO')
 - your admin login is at OPENSHIFT_MONGODB_DB_USERNAME field
 - your admin password is at OPENSHIFT_MONGODB_DB_PASSWORD field